|Founded||Founded in 1973 by TJ in or near West Town: Wicker Park|

 |Symbols||Shield, Shotgun, and Reaper-Monk|

-Back in the mid-1970s it looked like the Unknowns were well on the way to becoming a future Folk Nation gang due to being allies with Royals, Almighty Popes (Insane Popes), PBCs (Paulina Barry Community) and Black Gangster Disciples while they were at war with Latin Kings, Gaylords and Insane Deuces.
-Also at this point in time the Unknowns spread their influence deeper into the West Humboldt Park neighborhood opening territory in the K-Town section at Grand Ave to Cortez and Kostner to Pulaski Road.
+In 1976, it looked like the Unknowns were well on the way to becoming a future Folk Nation gang due to being allies with Royals, Almighty Popes (Insane Popes), PBCs (Paulina Barry Community) and Black Gangster Disciples while they were at war with Latin Kings, Gaylords and Insane Deuces.
+The IUKs used to hang out with Latin Disciples in the Von Humboldt School Yard located at 2620 W Hirsch St, Chicago, IL 60622 at Hirsch and Rockwell In the East Humboldt Park neighborhood.
+Also, in 1976 the Unknowns spread their influence into the West Humboldt Park neighborhood opening territory in the K-Town section at Grand Ave to Cortez and Kostner to Pulaski Road and Iowa and Springfield.
 They also opened at Cortez and Kostner and Hirsh and Karlove.
 At Hirsh and Karlove they were right outside of Alfred Noble Elementary School at 4127 W Hirsch St, which would serve as great recruiting opportunity.

-The mid-1970s would bring about expansion opportunities in the West Humboldt park and Wicker Park neighborhoods.
-One of the biggest new opportunities would come when the Unknowns landed in the Lincoln Park neighborhood at Orchard and Drummond right at the playground at Alcott Elementary School at 2625 N Orchard St. Another major set to open was over in the Bucktown section of the Logan Square neighborhood at Damen and Dickens.
+Another new opportunity for expansion would come when the Unknowns landed in the Lincoln Park neighborhood at Orchard and Drummond right at the playground at Alcott Elementary School at 2625 N Orchard St. Another major section to open was over in the Bucktown section of the Logan Square neighborhood at Damen and Dickens (Hooterville) in 1976.
+This area was headed up by Mr. Capone who was also the leader of the pee wee members of the IUKs.

-By 1976, the Unknowns opened a set at Ashland and Wrightwood in Wrightwood Park at 2534 N. Greenview Ave in Lincoln Park which spawned from the Orchard and Drummond section.
-Ashland and Wrightwood brought in some of the first white members into the Insane Unknowns and also the first black members because members lived in the nearby Lathrop Projects which had a lot of black residents.
+By 1976, the Unknowns opened a section at Ashland and Wrightwood in Wrightwood Park at 2534 N. Greenview Ave in Lincoln Park which spawned from the Orchard and Drummond section.
+Ashland and Wrightwood brought in some more white members into the Insane Unknowns also the first black members because members lived in the nearby Lathrop Projects which had a lot of black residents.
 When the Unknowns landed at Ashland and Wrightwood they were in close proximity to the Simon City Royals at Fullerton and Southport.

 The war became harsh and bloody between these former allies, and since the Popes, PBCs and Black Gangster Disciples were pals with the Royals the Unknowns were battling it out with all these gangs as well.
-When this war broke out with the Royals, the Unknowns drew up a truce with the Latin Kings restoring their friendship.
-Insane Unknowns would also become allies with the Insane Deuces since they also hated the Royals badly.
 The Insane Unknowns were also in pretty close proximity to the Latin Eagles that operated in the nearby Lakeview neighborhood so bloody war would soon explode between these two gangs as well.

 Another major blow to the ULO was on April 14, 1979 when the Insane Unknowns killed the leader of the Spanish Cobras Richard “King Cobra” Medina right outside his home.
 A major war ensued as the Cobras and Unknowns kept killing each other night after night.
 The string of murders caught attention of the news as everything about the Insane Unknowns and Spanish Cobras were in the newspaper.
 The front page of the Tribune in 1979 even published a photo of two detectives posed on the rooftop at Leavitt and Schiller next to very impressive gang murals that the Unknown had done.
 They even invited their allies the Future Spanish Lords to do some tagging at that spot.